top of page

 This translation of the Holy Quran is guided by both an empirical approach and my personal engagements.
 I am neither a scholar nor do I claim any formal Islamic qualifications.
 This process has been rooted in a careful reading of the Arabic text as a native speaker; thoughtful consideration of selected classical and modern scholarly interpretations; and close attention to linguistic nuance and historical context.

-I elected this approach because the Quran’s original Arabic style is highly distinctive; it is rich in compact expressions, layered meanings, repetition for emphasis, and a rhythm that is central to its message so translating it into smooth, idiomatic English often risks losing these features.
-Arabic uses more flexible word order, places key ideas at the start or end of phrases for emphasis, and employs poetic devices that don’t directly match English grammar patterns, to stay true to these, I sometimes have to retain the Arabic-like structure in English.
+I elected this approach because the Quran’s original Arabic style is highly distinctive; it is rich in compact expressions, layered meanings, repetition for emphasis, and a rhythm that is central to its message, so translating it into smooth, idiomatic English often risks losing these features.
+Arabic employs a more flexible word order, placing key ideas at the start or end of phrases for emphasis, and utilizes poetic devices that don’t directly align with English grammar patterns.
+To remain true to these, I sometimes have to retain the Arabic-like structure in English.
 Many Quranic phrases contain multiple shades of meaning, and rearranging them for “normal” English might flatten or simplify their richness.

 Recent Posts